tadtenacious/MSDS/Data_Mining/Kmeans_From_Scratch_Demo.md

 #### Write one last function to implement the missing parts of the algorithm

-Still missing is to select *K* random points, iterate through the various calculations to find the new centriods and compare the results to the intial or prior runs.
+Still missing is to select *K* random points, iterate through the various calculations to find the new centriods and compare the results to the initial or prior runs.
 Once there are no changes (movement between clusters), the result is returned.
 However, in case it is taking to long for the centroids to converge, stop iterating at a predetermined threshold.

 ``` r
 k.manual_means <- function(matrix, K, iterations=1000){